JSenun/JSenun/README.md

 ### About me

 I'm a Brazilian {Web Development, Front-End} student, searching for knowleges on Programming.
-I'm praticing to improve my skills on HTML, CSS and JS, and also learning Python to be able to make my own games with Unity.
+I'm praticing to improve my skills on HTML, CSS and JS, and also learning Python to be able to do automations to help me with daily tasks.
 I love solving problems and making things easier!

 ### Want to Learn